 - Obtaining exams or questions from exams through illicit means.

 - Use of unauthorized websites during computerized exams.

 - Assisting someone in one of these behaviors.

-To better understand academic dishonesty and how it affects you, see AUC's Code of Academic Integrity.
+To better understand academic dishonesty and how it affects you, visit AUC's Code of Academic Integrity.

 During the Exam

-- The student may not use his or her textbook, course notes, or receive help from a proctor or any other outside source.
+- The student may not use his or her textbook, or course notes or receive help from a proctor or any other outside source.

-- You are not allowed to communicate by word of mouth or otherwise with other candidates (this includes while essays are being collected).
+- You are not allowed to communicate verbally or otherwise with other candidates.
+This includes while essays are being collected.

 At the End of the Exam